Can fleas bite humans?

 As with many things, the prevention of fleas is the best cure – pet bedding should be regularly washed in hot water, and pets treated with over-the-counter medication.

-If you suffer from an infestation, there are a number of things you can do to treat your home – but what about yourself?
-Treating the itching can be done in a number of ways – as sometimes recommended with flea bites on humans, a tepid bath will help calm the bites down, as will a warm Oatmeal Bath.
-Alternatively, you can use an ice pack on the infected area, temporarily relieving the itch and numbing the area.
+If you suffer from an infestation there are a number of things you can do to treat your home – but what about yourself?
+Treating the itching can be done in a number of ways – as sometimes recommended with flea bites on humans, a tepid bath will help calm the bites down as a quick relief, Alternatively an ice pack on the infected area willtemporarily relieving the itch and numb the area.

 You can treat the actual bite itself with a hydrocortisone or topical anti-itch cream, such as Eurax Cream 100g, which contains an anti-inflammatory ingredient, although isn’t suitable for children under 10.

 HC45 Cream is a similar, if slightly stronger, topical cream, again not suitable for under 10s, and with a stated treatment time of up to 10 hours, so particularly good for night time, when you are perhaps more likely to scratch bites.
 In general, hydrocortisone creams for children need to be prescribed by a doctor.